ursjoss/lola-sumup/README.md

 The columns in the banana.csv spreadsheet are:

 - `Datum`: The last day of the month
-- `Rechnung`: Empty placeholder column
+- `Beleg`: Empty placeholder column
 - `Beschreibung`: The posting description, always starting with "SU " (for SumUp)
 - `KtSoll`: The Debit account number
 - `KtHaben`: The Credit account number
 - `Anzahl`: Empty placeholder column
+- `Einheit`: Empty placeholder column
 - `Preis/Einheit`: Empty placeholder column
 - `Betrag CHF`: The posting amount